19 Old Wives’ Tales You Should Stop Believing By Now

 Old wives’ tale: Don’t eat spicy food if you are prone to ulcers

 Doctors used to think spicy foods were no good for people with peptic ulcers.
 Modern research, however, has shown that this isn’t necessarily the case.
-In fact, there’s some evidence to suggest that hot peppers, which contain a chemical called capsaicin, may actually help to heal ulcers by stimulating blood flow to the wound.
+In fact, there’s some evidence to suggest that hot peppers, which contain a chemical called capsaicin, may actually help to heal ulcers by inhibiting acid production in the stomach.
+The only caveat: You may want to avoid eating spicy foods before bed.

 Old wives’ tale: Get your hair squeaky clean

 Forget the old wives’ tale about washing your hair until it’s squeaky clean.
 Shampooing your hair until it squeaks strips the hair shafts of necessary oils.
 Instead, apply shampoo to the roots only and work it gently into the rest of the hair.
 Lather only once, rinse thoroughly, and apply conditioner—unless the conditioner is already in the shampoo.
-Here are our favorite 45 beauty tips from grandmas.
+It’s also important you don’t rinse with hot hair.
+Here are more of the absolute worst things you can do to your hair.

 Old wives’ tale: Put some brandy on your baby’s gums

-A risky remedy.
+This is a risky remedy.
 Most new parents have heard the old wives’ tale that dabbing brandy or whiskey on a baby’s gums will alleviate teething pain.
 On one hand, it may seem harmless to dab such a minute quantity of alcohol on your baby’s gums—not to mention that you’re desperate to soothe their pain.
 However, even a very small amount of alcohol can be toxic to a baby and is strongly discouraged by medical professionals.
 Instead of this alcoholic antidote, try using natural remedies, such as massaging a warm washcloth on your baby’s gums.
+Here are some products you should never use on your baby.

 Old wives’ tale: Turkey makes you tired.

-Each year on Thanksgiving, as we clean the last lick of turkey and stuffing off of our plates, a wave of exhaustion hits us.
+Each year on Thanksgiving, as we clean the last bit of turkey and stuffing off of our plates, a wave of exhaustion hits us.
 Many people identify this sleepy state as a side effect of the turkey, but this is just another old wives’ tale.
-While meat does contain an amino acid that helps to create melatonin, a brain chemical known for making people tired, turkey does not actually cause more fatigue than other foods.
+While meat does contain tryptophan, an amino acid that helps to create melatonin, a brain chemical known for making people tired.
+But turkey does not actually cause more fatigue than other foods.
 So, why are you tired after your Thanksgiving banquet?
-The large quantities of carbohydrates and alcohol that most people consume on this holiday are the real culprits behind this widespread fatigue, so you can pardon the poor turkeys—of blame, at least!
-Similar to this false turkey tale, here are 17 common science “facts” that are not actually true.
+The large quantities of carbohydrates and alcohol that most people consume on this holiday are the real culprits behind this widespread fatigue, so you can’t blame the turkey for your sleepiness.